Khalid-Bo/FreeRTOS__ISR__MCU_Program/README.md

 2. Compile and Flash the Code to the MCU using appropiate IDE-env

 ## Usage
-1. Connect your Sensor and LEDs to the MCU as described in the HW setup.
+1. Connect your Sensor and LEDs to the i2c slave MCU.
+2. Connect I2C slave MCU to I2c master MCU using I2C wires (SDA,SCL)
+3. Add interrup wire output from master and connect to input pin of the Slave
-2. Once flashed, the MCU will remain in sleep mode by default.
+3. Once flashed, the MCU will remain in sleep mode by default.
-3. The I2C master can trigger the MCU to wake up, at which point it will:
+4. The I2C master can trigger the MCU to wake up, at which point it will:
    * Read sensor data.
    * Process the data and execute necessary tasks.
    * Indicate task completion using LEDs.